drewtodd/drewtodd.github.io/_posts/2015-12-08-ux-yin-yang.md

 > The goals you identify early in the game will provide important guideposts as your research, prototypes, and iterations invariably start to change the scope and drive of your project.

-Look at that list again.
+Have another look at that list.
 “Provide a new revenue stream” seems like a universal organizational goal.
 A no-brainer.
 In fact, I’m pretty sure that all organizational goals can be boiled down to some variation of either “make money,” “save money,” or “don’t lose money.”
 To wit:

 - Reduce the number of calls coming into the Sales and Support Teams (Save money)
 - Increase brand awareness of the product that this tool supports (Make money)